adammfrank/product-api/README.md

 The main assumption is the scale of this project.
 There are things I could have done that would make sense in a production environment that would have just taken too long for this assignment.
 I could have added Nginx between the web ui and the api, I could have run it in Kubernetes, and I could have included unit tests that swapped the real DB for an in memory one.

 Tradeoffs:

+I chose Minimal API instead of MVC because it is simpler for smaller scale projects.